 So then how can student voices be more appropriately represented in the GCLC?

 I suggest two things be considered:

 - Actively recruit additional students to serve on the various working groups under the GCLC’s purview.
 The working groups include the Technical Offsets group, the Applied Research group, and the Student Engagement group, to name a few.
 It is these working groups that conduct the analyses and develop the reports that are presented and discussed at the GCLC meetings, and student participation at this point in the process can potentially have a greater impact on the direction and flavor of the GCLC recommendations.
 But a simple newsletter ad or system-wide email soliciting student involvement won’t cut it.
-(We get enough generic emails as it is.)
 Each campus should deliberately and sincerely seek out student sustainability leaders and request their engagement with the GCLC working groups.
 Student sustainability groups already exist on most if not all of the campuses.
 Reach out to the leaders of these groups.
 Classes are taught on the intersectionality of engineering and environmental justice.
 Consult with the faculty teaching these courses to identify potential student contributors.
 A genuine effort towards engaging students in this manner would go a long way towards increasing student buy-in and engagement with the GCLC and carbon neutrality.

 The GCLC has made some positive contributions in advancing the UC towards our carbon neutrality goal, and I believe many of its members do value students and their perspectives regarding how we continue in this effort.
 But there is also room for significant improvement towards magnifying the student voice in the UC efforts towards holistic sustainability.